mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 35 Violent 65 Psionically Inclined
 36 Battle-scarred 66 Imperial Agents

-UUntrustworthy: ntrustworthy: The unit tends to recruit backstabbers and double- crossers.
+UUntrustworthy: ntrustworthy: The unit tends to recruit backstabbers and double-crossers.
 BBigotry: igotry: The unit has some kind of distaste or hatred for an alien race apart from its most common member species.
 OOverestimated:verestimated: The unit is heralded for skills it does not exactly